dmd-program/dmd-400-sp17/capstone-project-overview.md

    4. PDF Documentation complies with presentation guidelines
 5. Deliver a final presentation and contribution for student exhibition of work.

-## Context

-1. Who are notable people, companies or institutions for your chosen project field?
-2. What are the historical and contemporary issues related to the field?

 ## Types

 * Client-based project